shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrate-accelerated-mobile-pages-with-psp.md

 ## Context

-When a publisher calls Xandr using the `/prebid/amp` endpoint, Xandr responds with key-values for each adapter and the top bid.
+When a publisher calls Microsoft Advertising using the `/prebid/amp` endpoint, Microsoft Advertising responds with key-values for each adapter and the top bid.
 This happens regardless of whether the client has a consolidated or bidder-specific line item setup.
-Xandr Prebid bid response includes Prebid key-values (bidder, price, deal, and so on) for each SSP (Xandr and/or SSP demand partners with PSP) that submitted a valid bid into the auction.
+Microsoft Advertising Prebid bid response includes Prebid key-values (bidder, price, deal, and so on) for each SSP (Microsoft Advertising and/or SSP demand partners with PSP) that submitted a valid bid into the auction.

 ## Implementation